garrettgman/connect-cloud-great-tables-course/README.md

 People use GitHub to build some of the most advanced technologies in the world.
 Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
 GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.

-- **Who is this for**: New developers, new GitHub users, and students.
+- **Who is this for**: Anyone with a great table (made by the Python Great Tables package) who has a burning desire to share it with the world
-- **What you'll learn**: We'll introduce repositories, branches, commits, and pull requests.
+- **What you'll learn**: We'll introduce Quarto documents and Connect Cloud, a quick free way to host a Quarto document at its own URL.
-- **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
+- **What you'll build**: We'll make a short Quarto document that contains your great table and then post it to its own URL.
 - **Prerequisites**: None.
-This course is a great introduction for your first day on GitHub.
+If you don't have a great table at hand, we'll lend you one.
-- **How long**: This course takes less than one hour to complete.
+- **How long**: You can complete this course in about five minutes if you rush, but why not take your time and make it 10?

 In this course, you will:

-1. Create a branch
+1. Create a Quarto document (.qmd)
-2. Commit a file
+2. Add a python chunk to the document that creates a great table
-3. Open a pull request
+3. Use your Github Account to sign into Connect Cloud
-4. Merge your pull request
+4. Publish your document to Connect Cloud and admire the attractive table contained therein

 ### How to start this course